-The remuneration element of the financial support will cease at the end of two years from the adoption order unless Bexley consider its continuation to be necessary having regard to the exceptional needs of the child or any other exceptional circumstances.
+The remuneration element of the financial support will cease at the end of 2 years from the adoption order unless Bexley consider its continuation to be necessary having regard to the exceptional needs of the child or any other exceptional circumstances.

 The remuneration element will only be payable where it has been agreed by the Director of Children's Services that adoption through the foster carers was the only practicable way to achieve permanence for the child.
 For example, where the proposed adoption is for a child where adopters could easily have been identified, the remuneration element would not be payable.

-For foster carers from independent fostering agencies, the overall payment for the first two years would be the amount that they would receive as Bexley foster carers from the date of approval of the match for adoption.
+For foster carers from independent fostering agencies, the overall payment for the first 2 years would be the amount that they would receive as Bexley foster carers from the date of approval of the match for adoption.

 Child Benefit and Child Tax Credits will be deducted from the remuneration element of the financial support.

-After two years an assessment of the child and adoptive family's support needs will be undertaken using the Framework for the Assessment of Children in Need and Their Families and related practice guidance to determine eligibility for an adoption allowance.
+After 2 years an assessment of the child and adoptive family's support needs will be undertaken using the Framework for the Assessment of Children in Need and Their Families and related practice guidance to determine eligibility for an adoption allowance.

 9.7 Assessment of Financial Support